This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-How To Make Gingerbread
+How To Make Mini Gingerbread Cake

 Let the gingerbread cool slightly before serving.